gpratte/texastoc-v2/README.md

 Cucumber test to get a season after creating the season.
 Checks if there are four quarters.

 ## branch 07-tdd-create-game
 Use TDD to code creating a new game.

+## branch 08-cucumber-create-game
+Cucumber test to create a game after creating a season.